manuel-serrano/icfp2024-sudoku/README.md

 solve([], myBoard);
 ```

-Run that program with to solve the puzzle with only guessing, no stratgies:
+Run that program with to solve the puzzle with only guessing, that is,
+passing no strategies to `solve`:

 ```shell
 node --enable-source-maps --no-warnings --loader ./node_modules/@hop/hiphop/lib/hiphop-loader.mjs mypuzzle.mjs
 ```

-To solve the puzzle using one of the strategies described in the
+To solve the puzzle using one of the strategies described in Section 5
-paper, for instance, the `SudokuNakedSingle` strategy, change the
+of the paper, for instance, the `SudokuNakedSingle` strategy (Section
-invokation of `solve` method with as first argument an array of size 1
+5.1), change the invokation of `solve` method with as first argument
-containing only the strategy, as in:
+an array of size 1 containing the strategy, as in:

 ```javascript
 solve([SudokuNakedSingle], myBoard);